DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 **What You'll Get:**
 • Analysis of your current processing challenges and bottlenecks
-• Custom ROI projection based on your claim volume (like Zaffco's $2M)
+• Custom ROI projection based on your claim volume
 • 8-12 week deployment roadmap tailored to your operations
 • Technology stack recommendations for your specific use case
 • No obligation—just expert insights from our AI automation team